Welcome to today's edition of the Rush 24-7 podcast.

 Private sector's working.

-Now this is a this is a pretty damning statement.
+Now, this is a pretty damning statement.

-Apparently she's not all caught up in the public options.
+Apparently, she's not all caught up in the public options.

-There's a story today in the politico, a new bio, new biography of Barney Frank has lots of interesting little revelations, but none of the revelations is quite so jarring as the image of a young Barney Frank stripping down and covering his upper body with shaving cream.
+There's a story today in the Politico, a new bio, new biography of Barney Frank has lots of interesting little revelations, but none of the revelations is quite so jarring as the image of a young Barney Frank stripping down and covering his upper body with shaving cream.

-Uh my question is this are they sure it was shaving cream he covered his upper body with?
+Are they sure it was shaving cream he covered his upper body with?

 He was a Harvard graduate student, a popular resident tutor in Winthrop House, an undergraduate residence around Christmas.